3334gFIOP-school/Computer-Science-Final/README.md

 Alec:

 Sawyer:
-I am a computer science student and I work on python projects. yay.
+I am a computer science student and I work on python projects.

 Vincent: